 Who is Eligible

-Students majoring in geography, global environmental studies, earth system science, economics, international development and social change, or environmental science and policy, or environment and conservation biology can apply to the accelerated B.A./M.A. program in Geographic Information Science.
+Students majoring in geography, global environmental studies, earth system science, economics, international development and social change, or environmental science and policy, or environment and conservation biology can apply to the accelerated B.A./M.S. program in Geographic Information Science.

-To be eligible for the fifth year M.A. program in GISc, (program became an MS in July 2014) a student must meet all university requirements for entry into the fifth year program, as well as have completed Geography 190 Intro to Geographic Information Science, Geography 206: Advanced Vector GIScience, Geography 293: Introduction to Remote Sensing, IDCE 388: Advanced Vector GIS, and Geography 397: Advanced Raster GIS by the end of their senior year.
+To be eligible for the fifth year M.S. program in GISc, (program became an MS in July 2014) a student must meet all university requirements for entry into the fifth year program, as well as have completed Geography 190 Intro to Geographic Information Science, Geography 206: Advanced Vector GIScience, Geography 293: Introduction to Remote Sensing, IDCE 388: Advanced Vector GIS, and Geography 397: Advanced Raster GIS by the end of their senior year.
 A GPA of 3.6 (overall Clark GPA aggregate of Sophomore and Junior year transcripts) is required for entry into this program, although students not meeting this requirement may petition the School for a waiver.
 Applicants must complete an Honors Thesis in their senior year, although in some circumstances students may opt to enroll in the honors program for the spring semester of the junior year and fall semester of the senior year.

 In accordance with these requirements, students who have declared their intention to apply for the fifth year program must submit a formal application to the Graduate School of Geography by October 15 of their senior year.
-Then by April 1 of the senior year, it is necessary to submit to the Geography B.A./M.A.
+Then by April 1 of the senior year, it is necessary to submit to the Geography B.A./M.S.
 Program Advisor, evidence (such as a current transcript) that all course requirements will be met, and an approved Master’s Project proposal, signed by a Geography faculty advisor and a reader.
 The reader can, with the approval of the Geography B.A./M.S.
 Program Advisor, be a faculty member from outside Geography.
 Final offers of admission will be made by the Graduate Dean.

 Masters in GIS Program of Study